-There are three commands available in the ribbon “Visibility” within the menu “System Visualisation”.
+Three commands are available in the ribbon “Visibility” within the menu “System Visualisation”.
 All of them allow you to change the representation independence of the group numbers.

-The command “Groups” allows to select and therefore switch on/off groups in “System Visualisation”.
+The command “Groups” allows selecting and switching on/off groups in “System Visualisation”.
 The list contains the columns “ID” and “Title”.
 “ID” represents the defined group number.
-You might have recognised; the column “Title” shows the same value for all groups.
+You might have recognised; that the column “Title” shows the same value for all groups.
 I’ll come back to it further down, how to enter a different designation for each group.